Arctia/42-So_Long/README.md

 * your coded printf
 ## Screenshot

+all sprites are drawn by me
 ![Last Slime](https://i.imgur.com/4ct15B7.png)

 ## How to Play

-Before all you'll need some dependency, install them:
+First of all you'll need some dependency, install them:

 ```bash
 sudo apt update && sudo apt install xorg libxext-dev zlib1g-dev libbsd-dev